 This course covers contemporary developments in the field of victimology, its conceptual boundaries, its basic concepts and literature, its subfields and role as a field of study within criminology and criminal justice.
 The historical and emerging roles of victimology as a field of study are examined and discussed in depth.
-Special attention is paid to applied learning objectives with respect to each student's personal experiences with the human dimensions of victimization.
+Special attention is paid to apply learning objectives with respect to each student's personal experiences with the human dimensions of victimization.
 This course also deals with analysis of contemporary programs and trends in the criminal justice system's response to victims.
+(3 credits)

 - CRJ 101: Criminal Justice